-There’s nothing glamorous about crunching numbers, but if you’re hoping for explosive growth in 2019, you need to plan a small business budget now to start the year out right.
+There’s nothing glamorous about crunching numbers, but if you’re hoping for explosive growth this year, you need to plan a small business budget now.
 We’ll help you identify the costs and revenue streams that make up your small business budget, and we’re also going to cover how to save money and build a strategy for your most lucrative business year yet.
 Your balancing act is about to get a serious upgrade.

 How to Optimize Your Small Business Budget in 2019